shijieS/Mask_RCNN/README.md

 * [demo.ipynb](/demo.ipynb) Is the easiest way to start.
 It shows an example of using a model pre-trained on MS COCO to segment objects in your own images.
 It includes code to run object detection and instance segmentation on arbitrary images.

+* [ProcessingVideos.ipynb](/ProcessingVideos.ipynb) Is the video processing which can generate the result for each frame.
+It is based on demo.ipynb.

 * [train_shapes.ipynb](train_shapes.ipynb) shows how to train Mask R-CNN on your own dataset.
 This notebook introduces a toy dataset (Shapes) to demonstrate training on a new dataset.

 * ([model.py](model.py), [utils.py](utils.py), [config.py](config.py)): These files contain the main Mask RCNN implementation.